Can I claim a tax deduction for my car?

 There are two ways of taking the travel and turning it into a tax deduction and these are:

 To summarise, if you’re using your car for work-related travel then you’ve got two options when it comes time to claim a tax deduction.
 You can use the cents-per-km method which is easy, requires minimal paperwork and can be a great option if you don’t spend a lot on your car.
-Alternatively you can use the logbook method which is more work, but if you’re spending a lot on the car it can work out better from a financial perspective as the deduction you end up with will likely be higher meaning more of a refund when it comes time to lodge your tax return.
+Alternatively you can use the logbook method which is more work, but if you’re spending a lot on the car it can work out better from a financial perspective as the deduction you end up with will likely be higher meaning less tax to pay each year.

-If you’ve got better things to do than worry about your tax then outsource the hassle to us.
-It’s said that money can’t buy you happiness, but it can buy you time by having someone else handle things for you.
+If you’ve got better things to do than worry about your tax return you can outsource the hassle to us.
+It’s said that money can’t buy you happiness, but it can buy you time.
 Get in touch today, we’d love to help.